JulianNicholls/Countdown-Node/README.md

 # Countdown Magician 4

-This is an update to my Countdown solver booted with Create-React-App.
+This is an update to my Countdown solver, rebooted with Create-React-App.

+The new part is the solver for the numbers round.

 This version runs [here](https://reallybigshoe.co.uk/countdown/index.html).